AlexJinyuLiu/CSC207_Trader_Project/phase1/README.txt

         - FrozenAlert (your account has been frozen by administrator)
         - ItemValidationRequestDeclinedAlert (your itemValidation has been declined)
         - MessageAlert (Another user has messaged you)
-        - TradeRequestAlert (Another EntityPack.User has sent you a EntityPack.Trade request)
+        - TradeRequestAlert (Another User has sent you a Trade request)
         - TradeCancelledAlert (The item involved in this trade is no longer available, This trade has been cancelled)
         - TradeDeclinedAlert (The trade offer you sent has been declined by the other user)
-        - TradeRequestAcceptedAlert (EntityPack.Trade has been accepted by the other user)
+        - TradeRequestAcceptedAlert (Trade has been accepted by the other user)
         - TradePastDateAlert (The exchange date of the trade has passed, report what happened)

     After handling the user alerts, you will have access to the Usermenu